 BS, Biology and Environmental Science, William & Mary

-Former industrial hygiene inspector and non-profit director, Varun Gupta comes to landscape architecture with a background in environmental studies and advocacy.
-For him, protecting natural landscapes, improving green infrastructure, and mitigating the effects of urbanization on stream corridors, wetlands, and seashores perfectly synthesizes his interests in ecology, habitats, and design.
+Former industrial hygiene inspector and non-profit director, Varun Gupta come to landscape architecture with a background in environmental studies and advocacy.
+For him, protecting natural landscapes, improving green infrastructure, and mitigating the effects of urbanization on stream corridors, wetlands, and seashores perfectly synthesizes his interests in the ecology, habitats, and design.
 Currently, Varun is complementing his thesis work, which examines the intersection of design and mitigation for climate change and sea level rise, with field experience working for a Maryland-based landscape architecture firm.

 BS, Architecture and Environmental Design, Morgan State

 Advanced Certificate in Fabrication - Welding, Lancaster County Career and Technology Center

 Former maritime welder Abbey Hallock has always been interested in how things are made, the materials used to make them, and how one might go about repairing them should they break.
 After several years working for Baltimore-based boat building company, Abbey began searching for a career that more closely aligned her passion for design and construction with her concerns for urban environmental health.
 Abbeys' decision to pursue Morgan State’s 3+2 program has enabled her to apply her undergraduate coursework environmental design towards a professional masters degree in landscape architecture, which will focus on ways of reconnecting urban residents with nature.

 BS, Architecture and Environmental Design, Morgan State University